alezakuskin/Stark_ML/README.md

 - `Predictions.ipynb`.
 Interactive notebook that allows to predict Stark parameters for lines of your interest.

 - `Main_body.ipynb`.
-Interactive notebook that reproduces all results published in MNRAS *link* paper.
+Interactive notebook that reproduces all results published in *link* paper.

 - `Figures.ipynb`.
 Interactive notebook that reproduces all visualizations present in paper *link* and supplementary materials to it.